The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Lawful Good

 Societies based on Lawful Good value order, authority, and tradition.
 An established social hierarchy preserves and venerates these values.
 Without such safeguards in place, anarchy and iniquity would erode the foundations of society.
 Institutions, such as the clergy, guilds, military, and government, work to maintain order.
-All citizens must know and uphold their role in society and work for its betterment.
-They sacrifice some personal liberties for the common good.
-Governmental bureaucracies administer and enforce the laws of the land.
-Leaders gain power through an established method, such as by an election or hereditary right.
-They must be just, altruistic, virtuous, and respectful of traditions.
+Citizens are expected to understand and uphold their societal roles, contributing actively to the common good.
+They willingly forgo certain personal liberties in the service of collective order and stability.
+Governmental bureaucracies are responsible for administering and enforcing the laws of the land.
+Leadership is acquired through established means, such as democratic election or hereditary succession.
+Leaders are expected to be just, altruistic, virtuous, and respectful of tradition.

 Lawful Good types value charity, compassion, honesty, righteousness, and obedience.
 They have the utmost respect for established institutions, leaders, and laws, whether their own or those of others.
-However, they openly resist following unjust or evil laws, and never compromise their morals.
-These types work well in groups and at following orders.
+However, they openly resist following unjust or evil laws and never compromise their morals.
+These types work well in groups and follow orders.
 When they give their word, they keep it unless their actions would benefit Evil.

 Lawful Neutral

 Much as nature and the cosmos must adhere to a set of laws, so do the earthly realms of mortals.
-Only through structure and order does life have meaning and purpose.
-[75] To live without regulation and law is to descend into barbarity.
+Only through structure and order does life have meaning and purpose.[74]
+To live without regulation and law is to descend into barbarity.
 Disciplined and concerted collective resolve builds civilizations.
 Devaluing these qualities only invites chaos and strife.
-Good and Evil are recognized and accepted, [76] though too much emphasis on morality disrupts the unity of the collective.
+Good and Evil are recognized and accepted,[75] an excessive emphasis on individual morality can undermine the cohesion of the collective.
 Lawful Neutrals respect all forms of tradition, conformity, and structure.

 Lawful Neutral societies achieve harmony through the systematic organization of the collective.
-All citizens must follow laws set by society, for good or ill.
-Each member has a place and role in society to fill.
-The will of the individual sublimates to the will of the group.
-Citizens exist to support the system, not the opposite.
-Only by this means do all members of a group reap the benefits of civilization.
-Lawful Neutral societies have well-defined hierarchical class structures.
-They highly value and prioritize established institutions such as religion, commerce, military, and the ruling class.
-Leaders gain power through an ordered and clear method of selection.
-If they gain power by some other means, the people would judge the leader’s authority as illegitimate.
-Rulers maintain a bureaucracy of public officials who oversee the regulation of sanctioned laws.
+All citizens are required to follow laws established by society, whether beneficial or harmful.
+Each individual occupies a designated place and role within the social order.
+The will of the individual is subordinated to that of the group.
+Citizens exist to uphold the system.
+Only through this structure can all members of the society reap the benefits of civilization.
+Lawful Neutral societies maintain clearly defined hierarchical class systems and place a high value on established institutions such as religion, commerce, the military, and the ruling class.
+Leaders attain authority through an ordered and transparent method of selection; if power is acquired through alternative means, the legitimacy of that authority is likely to be rejected by the populace.
+Rulers maintain bureaucracies composed of public officials responsible for administering and enforcing laws.

 Lawful Evil